 What are the possible side effects of tretinoin (Vesanoid)?

-- vomit that looks like blood or coffee grounds.
+- signs of stomach bleeding--bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.

 - bone pain;